DIY Bouquet Bar

 • Flowers: A ton.
 You could set a color palette in the invite (think fresh takes like earthy greens, mauve tones, and soft apricots), but it’s also super fun to see the mix of blooms that show up when everyone brings their own — no unsolicited color policing here.
 See bloom inspo below.

 Pro Tip: Invite each guest to bring a bundle of their favorite florals.
-It makes bouquet-making more interactive and adds a personal twist.
-(Bonus: you’ll have more hands helping with trimming and de-thorning.)
+It makes the bouquet bar setup more interactive and adds a personal twist.
+(Bonus: you’ll have more hands helping with trimming and de-thorning!)

 Note: If guests are bringing flowers, have them bring scissors too!